subscriptions-project/swg-js/docs/contributions-flow.md

 The `setOnContributionResponse` callback will be called once the contribution is complete, or when the previously executed contribution is recovered.

-Another way to trigger the contributions flow is by first present a dialog with a set of amounts presented to the user to contribute to.
+Another way to trigger the contributions flow is by first presenting a dialog with a set of amounts user can contribute to.
 A user will get a choice to either select one of the amounts to contribute to, or try request login to claim an existing contribution.
 This feature may not be available initially.

 To handle the login request: